 France (Saint Martin)–Netherlands (Sint Maarten)

-The 88 sq. km Caribbean island of Saint Martin/Sint Maarten has been divided between France and the Netherlands since the Treaty of Concordia in 1648.
-The boundary shifted more than a dozen times between 1648 and 1816 between several different colonial powers before settling into its current alignment, which gives French Saint Martin the northern 62% of the island and Dutch Sint Maarten the southern 38%.
-Saint Martin is an outermost region of the European Union but, Sint Maarten is not an EU territory; nevertheless, the border is open and largely invisible on the ground.
-Recent efforts by the French and Dutch governments to agree to a precise delimitation of the 15 km land boundary have been hindered by a dispute concerning the alignment of the line in the vicinity of Oyster Pond on the east coast.
+The 88 square kilometer Caribbean island of Saint Martin/Sint Maarten has been divided between France and the Netherlands since the Treaty of Concordia in 1648.
+The boundary was shifted more than a dozen times between 1648 and 1816 by several different colonial powers before settling into its current alignment, which gives French Saint Martin the northern 62% of the island and Dutch Sint Maarten the southern 38%.

 Saint Martin and Sint Maarten also have an established maritime boundary.